Discover your policy value in seconds:

 As discussed above, buyers will likely want to see your medical records when reviewing a potential sale.
 In those records, they want to see something that indicates a shorter life expectancy than the policy’s term, this increases the likelihood they will get a payout.

-How Long Does It Take And What Happens Afterward?
+How Long Does the Buyout Take And What Happens Afterward?

 In most cases, a life settlement takes around six to 10 weeks to complete.